Garbaz/bachelor-thesis/thesis/draft.md

 If on the other hand $\alpha$ is greater than or equal to $1$, which would be the case if $\pi(\hat{x}_{t+1}) \ge {\pi(x_t)}$ (assuming a symetric kernel $q$ for which the second right fraction cancels out), then we will definitely take the proposed step, since $P(U \le 1) = 1$.
 So our Markov chain will always step to values that are more likely under $\pi$ than the current value.

 For any $\alpha$ between $0$ and $1$, we will sometimes take the proposed step and sometimes will not, depending on what value is drawn for $U$.
 So we can still step "back down" to values that are less likely than the current value, but this is increasingly unlikely the smaller the ratio between the likelyhood under $\pi$ of the value after a proposed step and the current value.
-As a result, we will generally tend towards sampling from regions of high likelihood under $\pi$, while also in the long run exploring regions of lower (positive) likelihood.
+As a result, we will generally tend towards sampling from regions of high probablity under $\pi$, while also in the long run exploring regions of lower (positive) probablity.

 And under some assumptions about the target distribution $\pi$ and the kernel $q$ it is possible to rigorously prove that, at least in the limit, the Markov chain of samples generated as such will converge to being a sequence of (dependent) samples from $\pi$.